 is pad thai vegan?

 I’m a huge fan of Lotus Foods.
 Their pad thai noodles are truly life-changing.
 They are gluten free and so delicious.
 Even my Picky Husband, who still eats wheat says that these noodles are his absolute favourite.
 They are a little on the pricier side but I truly think they are worth the splurge.
 They truly take this gluten free pad thai up a notch.
 The texture is spot on.
-Note, I do always add a little splash of oil into the pot while the noodles are boiling just so they don’t stick together.
+Note, I do always add a little splash of oil into the pot while the noodles are boiling just so they don’t stick together!
+This isn’t sponsored at all!
+These noodles will truly take your healthy pad thai to the next level!!!

 here are a few reasons why i love this gluten free pad thai, so listen up.

-- This is a 30 minute vegetarian meal for the books.
-I hope I got you at 30 minutes.
+- This is one of those 30 minute vegetarian meals that you will make time and time again.
+At least we do over here at Greens, Eggs, and Yams HQ.
+And I hope I got you with the whole 30 minutes thing.
 I’m always on the lookout for quick meals that are yummy and don’t skimp on taste.
-And this healthy pad that is just that.
+And this healthy pad thai is just that.
 It’s been a staple in our house over the last few weeks and I don’t see it disappearing anytime soon from the weekly menu.

-- This dish is loaded with vegan protein thanks to the extra firm tofu in it.
+- This vegan pad thai is loaded with vegan protein thanks to the extra firm tofu in it.
 I only used half a block of tofu in this recipe but if you are crazy about your protein, go ahead and add the whole thing.
 The tofu in this healthy pad thai isn’t overly noticeable.
 My Picky Husband who isn’t a huge tofu fan loved this recipe even with the tofu.
-Because the tofu is scrambled into small pieces, it is not overwhelming mixed amongst the vegan thai noodles and the veggies.
+Because the tofu is scrambled into small pieces, it is not overwhelming mixed amongst the vegan Thai noodles and the veggies.
 It’s the perfect addition for protein to this dish.

 - The vegan sauce used in this gluten free pad thai requires a little finesse but I promise it isn’t over the top.
 Simply start by creating a slurry and set it aside.
 A slurry in basic terms is a combination of arrowroot starch or corn starch mixed with water.
 This is what thickens a sauce and what will thicken this specific vegan sauce.
 While the slurry is sitting, combine the coconut sugar, sesame oil, sriracha, tamari, and vegetable broth into a pot.
 Once this mixture comes to a slight boil, remove it from the heat and add in the slurry, whisking constantly.
 The sauce should immediately thicken.
 If it thickens too much and forms a gluey texture add 2-5 tbsp of water to thin it out.
 Then toss this sauce over the vegan thai noodles and veg.